HashNuke/rotor/README.md

 #### Write your compiler

-First write a module anywhere in your app.
+You'll need your own module which defines `compile/2`.
+The following are the arguments that'll be passed:

+* source - source string to be compiled
+* meta data - a proplist with details like file_name, modified date, etc. Mostly stuff you won't require, but just incase.

+Here's an example module for compiling files with `sky` extension:

 ```
 -module(awesome_sky_compiler).
 -exports([compile/3]).

 compile(SourceString, MetaData)->
-  %%% ...
-  %%% assuming you do some magic here to compile the Sky template
+  %%% assuming you do some magic here to compile the Sky code,
-  %%% ...
+  %%% return the following
   {ok, OutputString, Options}
 ```

 The `OutputString` is pretty obvious. `Options` is a list and can include the following:

-* `gzip` - enable gzip compression of assets
-* `force_extension` - Specify an extension that is to be used for the resulting file.
+* `{force_extension, SomeExtensionName}` - Specify an extension that is to be used for the resulting file.
 The first compiler that sets this, wins.
-Never set this unless you are desperate about being an overlord when it comes to file extensions.
+Never use this unless you are desperate about being an overlord when it comes to file extensions.

 #### Register your compiler